dejongmit/odin-calculator/README.md

 # Project Created Following [The Odin Project](https://www.theodinproject.com/lessons/foundations-calculator)

-The project will consist of a variable number of divs, created in JavaScript, and styled into a grid using Flexbox.
+The project will consist web calculator with function for simple arithmetic.